qualityshepherd/brine/posts/the_steep_mage.md

 **Veshra Cemetery** (`Watchful, Protective, Vengeful`)

-- **The Sentinel Crows** — Black birds with silver-gray eyes.
+- **The Sentinel Crows** — Black birds with silver eyes.
 They perch on headstones and rooftops, cawing warnings when graves are disturbed.
 - **The Grief Wraiths** — They sleep beneath the earth, bound by the Soulstone's seal.
 Break it, and they rise.
 - **The Soulstone** - A fist-sized crystalline shard that absorbs grief and binds spirits.
 It has bound Veshra's dead to the cemetery for generations.
 It is the cemetery's heart.